 For the avoidance of doubt, this guide is for rainwater soakaways, i.e. water from your roof, driveway or garden.
 Foul water from your toilet and sinks should never be directed into a rainwater soakaway, and a “foul water soakaway” is something entirely different.

-This guide is over 1500 words long, so we have broken it down into digestible sections:
+As this guide is over 1500 words long, so we have broken it down into digestible sections:

 What is a Soakaway?